Guanaco: Guanaco fiber

 Guanaco fiber is particularly prized for its soft, warm feel and is found in luxury fabric.
 In South America, the guanaco's soft wool is valued second only to that of vicuña wool.
 The pelts, particularly from the calves, are sometimes used as a substitute for red fox pelts, because the texture is difficult to differentiate.
-Like their domestic descendant, the llama, the guanaco is double-coated with coarse guard hairs and a soft undercoat, the hairs of which are about 16–18 µ in diameter and comparable to cashmere.
+Like their domestic descendant, the llama, the guanaco is double-coated with coarse guard hairs and a soft undercoat, the hairs of which are about 16–18 μm in diameter and comparable to cashmere.